component/dialog/Readme.md

 ## Installation

 ```
-$ npm install dialog-component
+$ component install segmentio/dialog
 ```

-## Features

-  - events for composition
-  - structural CSS letting you decide on style
-  - overlay support
-  - modal overlay support
-  - escapable (esc key support)
-  - fluent API

 ## Events

   - `show` the dialog is shown
   - `hide` the dialog is hidden
-  - `escape` the dialog was closed via the escape key
+  - `hiding` the dialog has begun hiding
-  - `close` the dialog was closed via the close button
+  - `showing` the dialog has begun showing

 ## API

-### dialog(msg)

-  Display a dialog with a `msg` only.

-### dialog(title, msg)

-  Display a dialog with `title` and `msg`.

 ### Dialog#closable()